THE EPISCOPAL DIOCESE OF ARGYLL AND THE ISLES

 Our landscape of land and sea influences our population numbers and means that we are the largest Diocese geographically but the smallest numerically.
 Our people are as varied as our landscape – with local families whose ancestors are intrinsically linked to the land and sea, together with those who have chosen to settle here for work, retirement or as holiday home visitors.
 Our travel is often along single track roads or on ferries at the mercy of the weather, but our journeys take us through some of the most beautiful landscapes.
 These, together with the HIAL (Highlands and Islands Airports Ltd) and Hebridean Air Service and West Highland train line, connect us to our Islands and beyond to the cities and towns of the rest of Scotland.
 We are at the historic heart of the Highlands and our everyday life – whether in new occupations or tending ancient family lands, is dictated by eachdraidh, dualchas and dùthchas – the history and heritage, language and culture, traditions and landscape, which shape who we are just as surely and deeply as the history and experiences, traditions and liturgy of our Episcopal church.

-The Bishop of Argyll and The Isles is very pleased to announce the appointment of The Revd Ross Copley as Rector of St Andrew’s Fort William.
-It is hoped that the service of collation marking the start of this new ministry will take place sometime in May 2025, when Ross and his wife, Victoria, will be warmly welcomed to their new home in Scotland.
+The Bishop of Argyll and The Isles is pleased to announce the appointment of Revd Paul Fletcher as Priest in Charge and Transitional Minister of St Andrew’s Fort William.
+Paul will be licensed at a service marking the start of this new ministry, which will take place on Monday, 2nd June at 6.00 pm at St Andrew’s Church.

-Bishop David says, “It is wonderful to share the news of this appointment, and I look forward to Ross and Victoria’s arrival, and to welcoming them to the Diocese.
-My prayers are with them as they prepare to move, and with both the congregations they will be leaving, and the congregation in Fort William who will be preparing for their arrival.”
+Bishop David says, “Following the recent difficult situation at St Andrew’s, it is wonderful to share the news of this appointment, and I look forward to Paul taking up this ministry.
+Paul and his wife Sheena, who currently live in the Diocese, and I look forward to welcoming them as they join the Diocesan family.
+My prayers are with them and the congregation in Fort William in this time of transition.”

 LINKS